 - Don’t use excessive amounts of oil, it won’t be absorbed anyway

-Get a Good Pair of Beard Trimming Scissors
+How To Trim a Beard With Trimming Scissors

 You will need a pair of well-made mustache and beard trimming scissors.
 Do not use regular scissors or nail scissors.
 Trimming your facial hair is a delicate and precise activity.